Puerto Rico: climate change to regime change

 Pierluisi, who had been the island's resident commissioner (non-voting member of the US Congress) with the PNP, was appointed secretary of state by Roselló just before his resignation—making him next in line in the succession.
 He was then immediately sworn in as governor because the legislature was not in session to confirm his appointment, leading to a lawsuit by Puerto Rico's Senate to remove him.
 But Vázquez, who had been Rosselló's secretary of justice, is also viewed with suspicion by the protest movement.
 (Jurist)

 The protests to demand Rosselló's resignation brought unprecedented numbers to the streets.
 Protesters mobilized on motorcycles, horseback, jet skis, and even took over a cruise ship to call on the embattled governor to step down.
 His capitulation to the pressure, announced July 24, makes him the first governor to resign in the island's history.
-The 889 pages of text messages, uncovered by Puerto Rico's Center for Investigative Journalism, were made shortly after two members of Roselló's administration were arrested by the FBI in connection with a corruption scandal.
+The 889 pages of text messages, uncovered by Puerto Rico's Center for Investigative Journalism, were released shortly after two members of Roselló's administration were arrested by the FBI in connection with a corruption scandal.

 A popular chant at the prottests has been "Ricky renuncia y llevate la junta" (Ricky resign and take the board with you)—a reference to the Financial Oversight and Management Board, established by Congress in 2016 to impose fiscal austeirty in response to the island's ongoing economic crisis.